 Short About: I am retired hombre stuck in the middle of the USA (Nebraska).
-I’ve traveled to a number of countries, where I knew none of the language, but never Spain (see it from a distance while in Portugal).
+I’ve traveled to a number of countries, where I knew none of the language, but never Spain (I did see it from a distance while in Portugal).
 I got fascinated with the country and culture by watching the movie The Way (great movie, IMHO) and now would love to go there and, ideally, walk a fair portion of the Camino.
-So, for fun, I started a personal project to study menus in Spain with the long-term goal of building a translation application for a smartphone.
+So, for fun, I started a personal project to study menus in Spain with the long-term goal of building a translation application, focused on food, for a smartphone.
 So in this blog I relate some stories of what I found that was interesting on menus.
 After ten months of doing that I also finally decided to learn Spanish.
 I had tried a few times before, without any success, but this time I’m doing better.
 Reading menus and speaking Spanish are too different things so I’m still mostly going to write posts about menus and food in Spain.

 What is YoTraduzcoComida?